Github

 Output:

-• Release (object): A JSON string of the retrieved GitHub release object.
+• Release (object): JSON string of the retrieved GitHub release object.

-• StatusCode (number): The HTTP status code of the API response; -1 for parameter error, 500 for exceptions.
+• StatusCode (number): HTTP status code of the API response, -1 for parameter errors, 500 for exceptions.

-• ErrorMessage (string): Empty if no error, otherwise an error message.
+• ErrorMessage (string): Empty if no errors; otherwise the error message.

 Input Parameters: